willhowes/numbers_to_words/README.md

 # Numbers to Words

-A programme that converts numbers from 1 to 100,000 into words
+A programme that converts numbers from 1 to 100,000 into words.

 ## Instructions